 Danial Zemchal Tesfahans

 Amare Teklay joined Yabele Media in December 2022.
 He manages our website, edits articles and writes project proposals to raise funds and promote our partnership with other organizations.

 Amare is both an economist and a software developer.
 He holds a PhD in Economics and has worked as a postdoctoral researcher for two and half years at the Swedish University of Agricultural Sciences (SLU).
 He is also a member of the Tghat team.

 Gebrehiwot is an academic staff and former dean of the College of Law and Governance at Mekelle University.
 Currently, he is a PhD researcher at KU Leuven, Faculty of Law, Belgium and volunteers as a current affairs analyst with Yabele Media.

 Mulu has been a member of the current affairs analysts team at Yabele Media since June 2022.
 He taught law at Mekelle University.
 Currently, he is a PhD researcher at the University of Bergen, Norway, and regularly comments on matters related to Tigray.

 Bereket has been a current affairs analyst of the weekly programme, Adhibo-Yabele at Yabele Media since June 2022.
 He has practised law in Ethiopia, and is a graduate of LLB, LLM and also currently studying International Law at London Southbank University in the UK.

 Mickey Raya was a liberation army member and security guard of the late prime minister Meles Zenawi.
 He is interested in commenting on the current political affairs of Tigray and beyond.
 He is now part of Yabele Media’s volunteer current affairs analysts as of June 2022.

-Yabele Media is available on HBS Satellite TV.
+Yabele on HBS Satellite TV.